asma-2922/asma-2922/README.md

 ## Hey there, I'm Asma Narmawala! 👋

 I am a passionate data scientist with a strong foundation in machine learning, data analysis, and database management.
 Currently, I am pursuing my Master's in Data Science at the Dhirubhai Ambani Institute of Information and Communication Technology, Gandhinagar.
-I hold a Bachelor's degree in Data Science from Gujarat University.
-My journey in this field has been driven by a deep interest in uncovering insights through data analysis, building predictive models, and efficiently managing databases.

 ### 🛠 Technical Skills
 - **Programming Languages:** Python, SQL, C, R